Postpartum meal delivery prepared by an Ayurvedic Chef specializing in pregnancy and postpartum.

 Prepared by an Ayurvedic Chef specializing in pregnancy and postpartum, all postnatal meal delivery offerings include wholesome, organic whole foods specific for a vulnerable new mother’s body!
 Delicious and nutritious, they contain lactogenic ingredients to help build milk supply, tonify the blood, stimulate the lymphatic system, quell vata dosha, and ease digestion for increasing metabolism and gently helping elimination.
+Perfect for regaining strength, rebuilding the blood and lymphatic systems, easing elimination and inflammation, while shaping optimal milk production with galactagogues (lactation-promoting foods and herbs) and no nightshades (they reduce milk supply).

 All postpartum meal delivery offerings are soy-free, casein-free, lactose-free, and gluten-free*.
 We love to make our dishes creamy with breastmilk-boosters like cashews and almonds, however all recipes can be made nut-free.
 If you have an allergy or an intolerance, we welcome you to inform us in the Notes section of the checkout form so we can modify appropriately.
 If you have a peanut allergy, you can choose almond butter or sunflower butter.
 If you have a chickpea or peanut allergy, please tell us in the Notes section so we can omit fenugreek from your postpartum meals.